Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a snapshot of the running instance and copy the snapshot to the other regions.
 Create an AMI from the snapshots.
 Update the CloudFormation template for each region to use the new AMI.
 - [ ] Run the existing CloudFormation template in each additional region based on the success of the template used currently in `us-east-1`.
 - [ ] Update the CloudFormation template to include the additional regions in the Auto Scaling group.
 Update the existing stack in `us-east-1`.

+### A company is attempting to manage its costs in the AWS Cloud.
+A SysOps administrator needs specific company-defined tags that are assigned to resources to appear on the billing report.
+What should the SysOps administrator do to meet this requirement?

+- [ ] Activate the tags as AWS generated cost allocation tags.
+- [x] Activate the tags as user-defined cost allocation tags.
+- [ ] Create a new cost category.
+Select the account billing dimension.
+- [ ] Create a new AWS Cost and Usage Report.
+Include the resource IDs.

+### A company has Sales department and Marketing department.
+The company uses one AWS account.
+There is a need to determine what charges are incurred on the AWS platform by each department.
+There is also a need to receive notifications when a specified cost level is approached or exceeded.
+Which two actions must a SysOps Administrator take to achieve both requirements with the LEAST amount of administrative overhead?
+(Choose two.)

+- [ ] Use AWS Trusted Advisor to obtain a report containing the checked items in the Cost Optimization pillar.
+- [ ] Download the detailed billing report, upload it to a database, and match the line items with a list of known resources by department.
+- [x] Create a script by using the AWS CLI to automatically apply tags to existing resources to each department.
+Schedule the script to run weekly.
+- [ ] Use AWS Organizations to create a department Organizational Unit and allow only authorized personnel in each department to create resources.
+- [x] Create a Budget from the Billing and Cost Management console.
+Specify the budget type a Cost, assign tags for each department, define notifications, and specify any other options as required.

+### The chief financial officer (CFO) of an organization has seen a spike in Amazon S3 storage costs over the last few months.
+A SysOps administrator suspects that these costs are related to storage for older versions of S3 objects from one of its S3 buckets.
+What can the administrator do to confirm this suspicion?

+- [x] Enable Amazon S3 inventory and then query the inventory to identify the total storage of previous object versions.
+- [ ] Use object-level cost allocation tags to identify the total storage of previous object versions.
+- [ ] Enable the Amazon S3 analytics feature for the bucket to identify the total storage of previous object versions.
+- [ ] Use Amazon CloudWatch storage metrics for the S3 bucket to identify the total storage of previous object versions.